Abilene and Smoky Valley Railroad: History

 The railroad also uses vintage diesel engines to power its trains.
 A 1945 ALCO S-1 was donated to the ASV in 1993, and a newly restored 1940 General Electric 44-tonner center cab engine acquired in 1995 and recently restored as a tribute to President Eisenhower, whose Presidential library and museum are next door to the Abilene Depot.
 “Ike”, as the locomotive is named and now numbered ASV 34 to commemorate his Presidency.
-ASV34 began as Arkansas Valley Interurban 93 in 1940 at Wichita, Ks.
-It was the sixth in class built and also served in San Bernardino, CA in the US Army and Air Force and the Ideal Cement Company before coming to Abilene in 1995.
+ASV34 was the sixth in its class to be built, and began its career at the Arkansas Valley Interurban Railway in 1940 at Wichita, Kansas, until 1942, when the AVIR went out of business.
+The engine then served in San Bernardino, California, in the U.S. Army and Air Force, and was eventually acquired by the Ideal Cement Company of Superior, Nebraska, before it was taken to Abilene in 1995.
 It remains powered by its original Caterpillar D-17000 diesel motors.
-It was re-wheeled, received new batteries, brakes and a Rock Island Railroad maroon and yellow paint scheme.
+In 2024, the engine was re-wheeled, received new batteries and brakes, and a Rock Island Railroad maroon and yellow paint scheme before it was dedicated on D-Day 2025.

-The ASV operates on 5.5 miles (8.9 km) of track between Abilene and the neighboring Dickinson County community of Enterprise, where trains stop at a replica 1800s milling operation, the Hoffman Grist Mill.
+The ASV operates on 5.5 miles (8.9 km) of track between Abilene and the neighboring Dickinson County community of Enterprise, where trains stop at a replica 1800s milling operation, the Hoffman Mill and General Store.
 Using vintage milling equipment, the facility grinds locally grown grain into a variety of flour products, as well as corn meal and grits, that are packaged and sold in the mill’s gift shop.
 During the Enterprise layover, passengers are also allowed to explore the caboose and locomotive.

-As of 2005-2006, once a month an all-day excursion between Abilene and Woodbine is operated.
-At Enterprise passengers are transferred to a hyrail bus Silver Flyer Rail Bus, which can travel on both road and rail.